bretlowery/flan/readme.md

 Overall runtime is dependent on the time range between your start and end dates.
 Use quiet mode when possible.

 I'm not currently supporting preservation of sessions across a time distribution period boundary.
-That would mean I'd have to keep multiple time distribution period cached, and that just eats memory alive.
+That would mean I'd have to keep multiple time distribution periods cached simultaneously, and that just eats memory alive.

 ### Installation
 ----------------